thalesantonelli/land-climate-claim-extraction-clustering-replication/README.md

-# LLM-Assisted Content Analysis Replication Materials
+# Land and Climate Claim Extraction and Clustering: Replication Materials

-Replication materials for an LLM-assisted content analysis of Brazilian parliamentary discourse.
+Replication materials for an LLM-assisted analysis of land and climate discourse in the Brazilian Chamber of Deputies.
+The repository contains the prompts, computational pipeline, analytical datasets, and taxonomic outputs used for claim extraction, semantic normalization, multi-resolution clustering, and researcher-led taxonomic interpretation.

 ## Repository structure